Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 550 Ti should be 128% faster than the GeForce GT 440 3GB overall, due to its greater bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 550 Ti should in theory be much superior to the GeForce GT 440 3GB overall. (explain)

-Texel RateThe GeForce GTX 550 Ti is a lot (more or less 102%) more effective at AF than the GeForce GT 440 3GB. (explain)
+Texel RateThe GeForce GTX 550 Ti is a lot (approximately 102%) faster with regards to anisotropic filtering than the GeForce GT 440 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison